 EU transport companies fear chaos through Britain on January 1st

-Declaration system could be overwhelmed leaving trucks stranded, with risks of price hikes and shortages
+Declaration system may be swamped, leaving trucks stranded, with risk of price hikes and shortages

-Lorries queue on the A20 to enter the port of Dover.
-Photograph: Gareth Fuller/PA Wire
+Trucking companies have raised concerns at the lack of a back-up plan if the IT system, that will begin processing paperwork, is overwhelmed by demand when it goes live.
+File photograph: Gareth Fuller/PA

 A particular point of concern is the Goods Vehicle Movement Service or GVMS, the new British government IT system that will begin processing paperwork for goods movements from the new year.
 Companies have raised concerns at the lack of a back-up plan if the IT system is overwhelmed by demand when it goes live.